mahilab/Syntacts/python.md

 - For example, you can configure a virtual grid to match the physical layout of a tactor array.
 - You can then set a virtual target coordinate and radius to play and blend multiple tactors at once.
 - Only channels within a target radius are played.
 - The volume of channels is interpolated according to a specified roll-off law (ie. linear, logarithmic, etc.) based on their proximity to the target location using.
-The roll-off law can be changed with `setRollOff`.
+The roll-off law can be changed with `roll_off`.
 - Below is an example of creating a spatializer:

 ```python